match4everyone/match4healthcare/README.md

 After changes to the Docker configuration, you have to restart and build the containers with `docker-compose -f docker-compose.dev.yml up --build`.

+In order to run pre-commit checks every time, please run `pre-commit install` once in the repository.

 ## Local
 - create migration after model change:
 `python3 manage.py makemigrations`